pepaslabs/pogoplug_mobile_uboot_installer/README.md

    `nmap -sn 192.168.2.*`

-   The Pogoplug will try to inform your DHCP server that it's hostname is `PogoplugMobile`, so you should see something like this in the output of `nmap`:
+   The Pogoplug will try to inform your DHCP server that its hostname is `PogoplugMobile`, so you should see something like this in the output of `nmap`:

    ```
 Starting Nmap 6.47 ( http://nmap.org ) at 2015-10-07 21:01 CDT